minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 ## Creating the user interface

 Let's create the basic UI first: head to `activity_main.xml` in your project.
 As usual, we get a blank screen with a `ConstraintLayout`.
-This type of layout is not particularly ideal for our purposes.
-What we'll do is replace it with a `LinearLayout` and then use a `GridLayout` for the button grid.
+This type of layout is not particularly ideal for our purposes, so we'll replace it with a `LinearLayout` and then use a `GridLayout` for the button grid.

 Watch the movie to understand how to replace the layout and connect code to buttons.